veltzer/ieee1394/README.txt

 * On which kernels should this work on?
 You only need it for 2.6.37 and later kernels since it was only in the 37 cycle that the old stack was removed.
 At the time of writing this it means that it is only applicable for kernels 2.6.37 and 2.6.38.
-I see no reason that this should also work in the future (meaning for 2.6.39 and later kernels).
+I see no reason that this code should not work for future kernels (meaning for 2.6.39 and later kernels).
+In any case if you do find that this does not compile the errors will, in most probability, be minor.
+You can either fix them yourself (if you know a little bit about kernel programming) or drop me a line.
+If you do fix it yourself I would appreciate a patch to apply...

+* Who maintains this?
+Currently just me (Mark Veltzer <mark.veltzer@gmail.com>).

 * What is the output of all of this?
 Three kernel modules which are installed in /lib/modules/`unamr -r`/extra